quicwg/base-drafts/draft-ietf-quic-transport.md

 The first packet sent by a client uses a QUIC version selected by the client.
 In this version of QUIC, this packet also includes transport parameters.
-Those transport parameters include the version the client first attempts to use, plus a list of QUIC versions the client supports in the order that the client prefers them.
+Those transport parameters include the version the client first attempts to use, plus a list of QUIC versions the client supports.

-A server that understands the version selected by the client can extract the list of QUIC versions and select an alternative version from the list of supported versions.
-A server MAY choose a version from that list that is compatible with the version selected by the client and continue the handshake with that version.
-The server sends its first packet as though it was continuing with the version it selects.
+A server that understands the version selected by the client can extract the list of QUIC versions and select an alternative version from the list of versions provided by the client.
+A server MAY choose a version from that list if that version is compatible with the version selected by the client.
+A server MAY choose a version that the client believes to be unsupported.
+The server sends its first packet as though it was continuing with the selected version.

 A QUIC version is compatible with another version if the cryptographic handshake message sent in the first packet can be used in both versions.
 A compatible